Tax Basics for Startups

 What Is An Accounting Method

 An accounting method is a set of rules used to determine how and when income and expenses are reported.
-Timing can make a difference in your tax liability.
+The IRS says you must consistently use the same accounting method each year to keep your books and to figure your taxable income.

 The are three accounting methods: